-The Auburn Hills Fire Department consists of three (3) strategically placed fire stations throughout the city to cover 17.4 square miles and over 26,000 citizens.
+The Auburn Hills Fire Department consists of three (3) strategically placed fire stations throughout the city to protect 17.4 square miles and over 26,000 citizens.

 |Station 1 - 3483 Auburn RD